Therme Art Presents Therme Forum at Design Miami/ Basel 2019 Talks Programme

-In partnership with Design Miami/ for a second consecutive year, Therme Art Program presented a panel discussion on the future of sustainable architecture and city-planning at the international fair’s esteemed Design Talks program
+In partnership with Design Miami/ for a second consecutive year, Therme Art presented a panel discussion on the future of sustainable architecture and city-planning as part of the fair’s Design Talks program.

-The latest iteration of Therme Forum in Basel brought together a group of 8 panelists from the fields of art, architecture, and design to explore the increasing role and responsibility of artists in re-envisioning cities for the future: Lonneke Gordijn (Artist, Studio Drift); Jon Gray (Co-Founder, Ghetto Gastro); Maja Hoffmann (Founder and President, Luma Arles); Arthur Mamou-Mani (Architect); John May (Founding Principal in MILLIØNS, Los Angeles, and Assistant Professor of Architecture and Director of the Master in Design Studies program at the Harvard University Graduate School of Design); Studio Swine (Art Collective); and Hans Ulrich Obrist (Artistic Director, Serpentine Galleries), and will be moderated by Therme Art Program Curator Mikolaj Sekutowicz.
+This iteration of Therme Forum in Basel brought together a group of eight panelists from the fields of art, architecture, and design to explore the increasing role and responsibility of artists in re-envisioning cities for the future: Lonneke Gordijn (Artist, Studio Drift); Jon Gray (Co-founder, Ghetto Gastro); Maja Hoffmann (Founder and President, Luma Arles); Arthur Mamou-Mani (Architect); John May (Founding Principal in MILLIØNS, Los Angeles, and Assistant Professor of Architecture and Director of the Master in Design Studies program at the Harvard University Graduate School of Design); Studio Swine (Art Collective); and Hans Ulrich Obrist (Artistic Director, Serpentine Galleries), and was moderated by Therme Art Curator Mikolaj Sekutowicz.

 Admission to Therme Forum was free and open to the public.

-Jon Gray, Hans Ulrich Obrist, Arthur Mamou-Mani, Lonneke Gordjin, Alexander Groves, Azusa Murakami, John May, Maja Hoffmann, Mikolaj Sekutowicz, & Rodman Primack
+Jon Gray, Hans Ulrich Obrist, Arthur Mamou-Mani, Lonneke Gordijn, Alexander Groves, Azusa Murakami, John May, Maja Hoffmann, Mikolaj Sekutowicz, & Rodman Primack

 Arthur Mamou-Mani Architect